Consumers Should Be Vigilant and Avoid Depositing Checks from Unknown Parties

 - Contact your local law enforcement agency to report the scam.

 - Contact your state’s attorney general.
-Contact information for each state’s attorney general can be found on the National Association of Attorneys General website (opens new window).
+Contact information for each state’s attorney general can be found on the National Association of Attorneys General website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 - If you or the victim is an older adult or a person with a disability, contact your local adult protective services agency.
-You can find local support resources using the online Eldercare Locator (opens new window) or by calling 1-800-677-1116.
+You can find local support resources using the online Eldercare Locator (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or by calling 1-800-677-1116.

 NCUA operates an online Fraud Prevention Center (opens new window) that offers information about avoiding frauds and scams on its MyCreditUnion.gov (opens new window) website.
-NCUA also released a two-part video series (opens new window) for consumers on fraud prevention techniques.
+NCUA also released a two-part video series (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for consumers on fraud prevention techniques.

 Under the Federal Credit Union Act, promoting financial literacy is a core credit union mission.
 While credit unions serve the needs of their members and promote financial literacy within the communities they serve, NCUA works to reinforce credit union efforts, raise consumer awareness and increase access to credit union services.
 NCUA also participates in national financial literacy initiatives, including the Financial Literacy and Education Commission, an interagency group created by Congress to improve the nation’s financial literacy and education.
 Access NCUA’s Financial Literacy Resource center at NCUA.gov for more information.